zackse/taskforge/src/docs/designs/cli_design.rst

 -  ``--from-file PATH_TO_FILE`` loads a task/s from a yaml file or csv file

-It takes VarArgs and concats them into the title of a new task.
+It takes VarArgs and concatenates them into the title of a new task.
 So that:

 .. code:: bash

    task new write a design doc

-Will create a task with the title “write a design doc”.
+Will create a task with the title “write a design doc."
 Flags as described above can be passed to populate other fields of the Task.
 Otherwise the flag fields will get the defaults described below: